THE BBC SETS

 The Focus transistor set, March - April 1959

 Until the late fifties, the thermionic valve had reigned almost unchallenged.
 Transistors were at first expensive and difficult to obtain, variable in performance, and relatively untried by amateurs.
 For these reasons, Gilbert Davey had excluded transistor designs from his first book, Fun with Radio, published as the Studio ‘E’ 1-valver series was being aired.
 However, during 1957, he had already published two designs for simple transistor radios in Boy's Own Paper.
+The Space Race was, of course, still in full flight and fuelling scientific interest among adults and children alike: the US had launched their Vanguard 2 weather satellite in February.

 In March-April 1959, Davey was back at the BBC with a five-part series for a simple two-transistor-plus-diode design.
 In the intervening months, Studio ‘E’ had been renamed Focus, but was still fronted by Vera McKechnie, and (as far as I know) still produced at Lime Grove Studios.
 This title seems to be less well-remembered than Studio ‘E’, perhaps because those who watched this second series assume it must have been carried by Blue Peter which had already started as noted above.